Skip to Content

 Prerequisites

 ISPEED in BME does not have specific course prerequisites.
 While previous coursework in STEM disciplines is encouraged, our project-based ISPEED in BME curriculum is designed so that students from a range of academic experiences and backgrounds can benefit and succeed.
+We do not request standardized test scores (PSAT, SAT, or ACT) on the ISPEED application.

 Application Process